MySims Party: Nintendo DS version

 The Nintendo DS version of MySims Party takes place in a run-down town with the player tasked with the job of bringing residents to the island.
 This is accomplished by playing minigames for the locals who live in town and after the player has done with a certain festival to earn stars.
 Players collect stars to unlock other parts of town as well as new minigames and new items in stores.
 As more stars are collected, the town grows and mini-games are unlocked.

 The player can interact with tourists and residents.
 Minigames can be played, and depending on how they do, they are unlocked as playable characters.
 The Sim's style can be changed in any different way in the wardrobe.
-Unlike other games in the The Sims franchise, Sims do not have needs or wants but sleeping can be optional.
+Unlike other games in The Sims franchise, Sims do not have needs or wants but sleeping can be optional.

 The Nintendo DS version of MySims supports touchscreen and microphone functionality.
 The touch screen is used for talking and movement as well as placing and moving houses or furniture.
 Other buttons may control specific tasks such as taking photos or initiating conversation.
 This version also features a number of mini-games.

 Reception

-The game received mixed reviews among critics.
-Reviews for the DS version were generally more positive, with the Wii version receiving big criticism on the use of controls.
-IGN said "At best, the mini-games of MySims Party offer a simple diversion for children.
-At worst, they are a mess of poorly-implemented waggle controls.", about the Wii version, and "At best, the mini-games of MySims Party offer a simple diversion for children.
-At worst, they are an uninspired cash-in trying to coast on Electronic Arts' MySims property." for the DS version.
-However, they praised the "single-card multiplayer" mode.
+The game received "mixed" reviews on both platforms according to the review aggregation website Metacritic.
+In Japan, where the game was ported for release under the name Boku to Sim no Machi Party (ぼくとシムのまち パーティー, Boku to Shimu no Machi Pātī) on March 12, 2009 (the same release date as the Australian version), Famitsu gave it a score of 26 out of 40 for the DS version, and 25 out of 40 for the Wii version.

+MySims Party debuted at 35th on the United Kingdom physical sales chart for the week ending March 21, 2009.